A 2Cat-inspired model structure for double categories: Introduction

 From this same perspective, the category of vertical morphisms and squares can be seen as the underlying horizontal category of the double category $[\vtwo,\AA]$, where $\vtwo$ is the free double category on a vertical morphism.
 To promote this to a $2$-category we can simply consider instead the underlying horizontal $2$-category $\bfH[\vtwo,\AA]$; this defines a new functor~$\cv$ that sends a double category~$\AA$ to a $2$-category $\cv\AA$ of vertical morphisms, squares, and $2$-cells as described in \cref{defn_cv}.

 Using these constructions, we introduce a new notion of weak equivalences between double categories, that we suggestively call \emph{double biequivalences}; these are given by the double functors $F$ such that the induced $2$-functors $\bfH F$ and $\cv F$ are biequivalences in $\TwoCat$.
 This provides a $2$-categorical analogue of notions of equivalences between double categories already present in the literature.
 Notably, double biequivalences are the natural $2$-categorical version of equivalences described by Grandis in \cite[Theorem 4.4.5 (iv)]{Grandis}, which are precisely the double functors inducing equivalences between the categories of objects and horizontal morphisms, and the categories of vertical morphisms and squares.
-Consequently, they can also be seen as a truncated version of the weak equivalences in a $2$-categorical analogue of the vertical nerve model structure presented by Fiore, Paoli, and Pronk in \cite[Theorem 7.17]{FPP}; for more details, see \cref{Rmk:verticalnerve}.

-The decision to develop this truncated version of weak equivalences, instead of the one given by a $2$-categorical vertical nerve, is not arbitrary.
-First, double biequivalences admit a nicer (finite) description than their $2$-categorical nerve counterparts.
-Furthermore, they allow us to apply methods in a second paper \cite{WHI} to construct another model structure on~$\DblCat$ which is better-behaved with respect to the vertical direction; this would not be possible with the weak equivalences of a $2$-categorical nerve model structure.

 Since biequivalences can be characterized as the $2$-functors which are surjective on objects up to equivalence, full on morphisms up to invertible $2$-cell, and fully faithful on $2$-cells, our double biequivalences admit a similar description.
-To give such a description, we introduce new notions of weak invertibility for horizontal morphisms and squares in a double category $\AA$; namely, those of \emph{horizontal equivalences} and \emph{weakly horizontally invertible squares}, which correspond to the equivalences in the $2$-categories $\bfH \AA$ and $\cv\AA$, respectively.
+To give such a description, we introduce new notions of weak invertibility for horizontal morphisms and squares in a double category~$\AA$; namely, those of \emph{horizontal equivalences} and \emph{weakly horizontally invertible squares}, which correspond to the equivalences in the $2$-categories $\bfH \AA$ and $\cv\AA$, respectively.
 These notions were independently developed by Grandis and Par\'e in \cite[\S 2]{GraPar19}, where the weakly horizontally invertible squares are called \emph{equivalence cells}.
 Now the double biequivalences can be described as the double functors which are surjective on objects up to horizontal equivalence, full on horizontal morphisms up to vertically invertible square, surjective on vertical morphisms up to weakly horizontally invertible square, and fully faithful on squares.